redpanda-data/redpanda-connect-helm-chart/README.md

 ## Streams mode

-When running Benthos in [streams mode](https://www.benthos.dev/docs/guides/streams_mode/about), all configuration files should be placed in a single Kubernetes configMap, like so:
+When running Benthos in [streams mode](https://www.benthos.dev/docs/guides/streams_mode/about), all individual stream configuration files should be combined and placed in a single Kubernetes configMap, like so:

 ```yaml
 apiVersion: v1